CDAT/cdat.github.io/facetoface.md

  * [On Demand Data Reordering for Remote Data Processing and Exploration][reordering] by Timo Bremer
  * [ESGF Analysis and Visualization: Challenges and Opportunities][esgf-analysis] by Roland Schweitzer and Kevin O'Brien
  * [Web-based Visualization: Overview of Client and Server Side Techniques and their Use in GeoJS and CDATWeb][cdatweb] by Aashish Chaudhary
- * [Ultrascale Climate Data Visualization and Analysis Using UV-CDAT and DV3D][dv3d] by Tom Maxwell
+ * [Ultrascale Climate Data Visualization and Analysis Using CDAT and DV3D][dv3d] by Tom Maxwell
  * [Workflow and Testing for Modern Software][testing] by Aashish Chaudhary
- * [GIS Capabilities in UV-CDAT][gis] by Ben Koziol
+ * [GIS Capabilities in CDAT][gis] by Ben Koziol

-### Day 3: ESGF and UV-CDAT Technical Presentations and Discussions, Technical Interoperability Discussions
+### Day 3: ESGF and CDAT Technical Presentations and Discussions, Technical Interoperability Discussions

 #### Session 8: Other Related Community Contributions